Website Analytics for Your Business

 Starting with Website Analytics

-If you don’t have an analytics provider for your website yet, the first step is choosing one and adding it to your site.
-By far, Google Analytics (“GA”) is the most popular provider on the market.
+If you don’t have an analytics provider for your website yet, the first step is choosing one to add to your site.

-A free GA account can be set up at analytics.google.com.
-Once your account is created, a unique code will be provided to install on your site.
-Most website providers like WordPress and Wix offer places in their settings to add this code.
+Google Analytics (“GA”) is by far the most popular provider on the market.
+You can create a free GA account at analytics.google.com where you’ll be provided a unique code to install on your site.
+Most website providers like WordPress and Wix offer places in their settings to easily add this code.
 For more advanced users, Google Tag Manager is also a great option for adding code to your site.

 Popular Website Analytics Reports